drcmda/scheduler-test/README.md

 test();
 ```

+You can copy `/Inter UI_Bold.json` from this repo to make it work.
 There is no chance that Threejs or any application or framework for that matter can take that amount of load on a single thread (you can have ~16ms per frame for calculations more or less).

 # Expectation

-Reacts task here is to balance that load so that more or less 60 frames/second can _always_ be maintained. **510 instances will be re-created every 2 seconds.** If it actually hits 60 fps still depends on your machine and GPU, these are a lot of drawcalls after all, but at least the frame rate must be stable.
+Reacts task here is to balance that load so that more or less 60 frames/second can _always_ be maintained.
+510 instances will be re-created every 2 seconds.
+If it actually hits 60 fps still depends on your machine and GPU, these are a lot of drawcalls after all, but at least the frame rate must be stable.

 There are two modes: